-There is now a 4 hour parking restriction at Mangatepopo road end to allow for those doing short walks.
-However, if you are intending on hiking the entire Tongariro Crossing, please catch a return shuttle from a licensed operator in either National Park Village or Whakapapa Village.
+There are 4-hour parking restrictions at both the Mangatepopo and Ketetahi road ends to allow for those doing short walks.
+However, if you are intending on hiking the entire Tongariro Alpine Crossing, it's best to catch a return shuttle from a licensed operator in either National Park Village or Whakapapa Village.

 Mangatepopo Valley to Soda Springs

 Time: 1 - 1 hr 30 min

 Beginning at the Mangatepopo Road end (7 kilometres off of SH47), the track makes its way up the Mangatepopo Valley.
 The Mangatepopo hut and campsite is along a short side track 20 minutes from the parking area.
 Continuing at a gentle gradient the main track climbs alongside a stream and around the edges of old lava flows.

 It is generally believed that the Mangatepopo Valley was glacially carved out during the last ice age and subsequently partially in-filled by lava flows from Ngauruhoe.

 Water in Mangatepopo Stream is not suitable for drinking - it contains significant levels of dissolved minerals from the volcanic rock the water passes through on the way to the surface.